-- Major retail and commercial centers
+- Schools

-- Civic buildings such as libraries
+- Transit Stations

 - Parks and regional recreational areas

 Map 13 highlights the connection between desirable destinations throughout Ada County and the existing bicycle network, based on a half-mile radius from each land use.

 Bicycle / Vehicle Crash Locations

 Safety is a major concern of both existing and potential bicyclists.
 For those who ride, safety is typically an on-going concern or even a distraction.
 For those who don't ride, it is one of the most compelling reasons not to ride.
 In discussing bicycle safety, it is important to separate out perceived dangers versus actual safety hazards.